k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 ### How can I access Kubernetes resources from outside the environment?

-K8ssandra provides [preconfigured]({{< ref "/docs/topics/ingress/traefik/" >}}) Traefik Ingress integrations.
-Traefik is a modern reverse proxy and load balancer that makes deploying microservices easy.
+K8ssandra provides [preconfigured]({{< ref "/docs/topics/ingress/traefik/" >}}) Ingress integrations, such as Traefik, which is a modern reverse proxy and load balancer that makes deploying microservices easy.
 Traefik integrates with your existing infrastructure components and configures itself automatically and dynamically.
 Traefik handles advanced ingress deployments including mTLS of TCP with SNI and UDP.
 Operators define rules for routing traffic to downstream systems through Kubernetes Ingress objects or more specific Custom Resource Definitions.
 K8ssandra supports deploying `IngressRoute objects` as part of a deployment to expose metrics, repair, and Cassandra interfaces.
 For more, start in the [Traefik]({{< ref "/docs/topics/ingress/traefik/" >}}) topic.

 ### How can I monitor the health of my Kubernetes + Cassandra cluster?